beda-software/react-form-tools/README.md

 #### Input API

-Input API available across refs.
+Input API is available across refs.
 Use this methods only if Input inside ValidationBox.

 * **isDirty()**
 * **isValid()**